IsoNet-cryoET/IsoNet/tutorial/Example1.md

 <img src="figures/gui_viewmask.png" alt="image-20220207003308839" style="zoom:33%;" />

-Check the mask you generate and adjust parameter if necessary.
+Check the mask you generate and adjust the parameter if necessary.

 3. Extract subtomogram